Tazi0/login-by-qr/README.md

 2. Goto the register/login page on your pc
 3. Scan the qr-code and make sure you open it with the same browser your logged in too
 4. Wait a few seconds and poof

-# WARNING!!
-on iPhone when you scan the code it brings up a "safari" look alike, make sure the user opens the normal safari by pressing the button right bottom. (if that user is logged in by the normal safari)